Chinese character forms

 Current status analysis studies how the writing units are combined level by level into a complete Chinese character.
 There are three levels of structural units of Chinese characters: strokes, components, and whole characters.
 (Note: In some applications, there are smaller configuration units, e.g., stroke segments, turning points, and pixels.)
-For example, character (character) is composed of two components, each of which is composed of three stokes:
+For example, character (character) is composed of two components, each of which is composed of three strokes: